Fudge:

 Violet Creams:

+For me, this was fairly straightforward as it's an amalgamation of other things I've done in the past: Flavoured fondant filling, dark chocolate casings in the mould, and a painted on design in coloured white chocolate.
 My first step for this chocolate was to colour the white chocolate - though this time with pink food colouring rather than with freeze-dried fruit powder.
 Then, after attempting to use a piping bag to create the design, and finding that it wasn't controllable enough, I used a brush to pain a pink heart in the bottom of the mould.
-After letting that set, I then added in dark chocolate to line the mould - to get a decent thickness, I did two layers, allowing each to set before doing the next layer.
+After letting that set, I then added in dark chocolate to line the mould - to get a decent thickness, I did two layers, allowing each to set before doing the next layer. |

 Final Verdict: Great look and taste, but a little less of the violet flavour would make it perfect.

+Rainbow Ganache Truffles: This was my biggest experiment mainly because I had never attempted using powdered food colouring before. it turns out that using the sugarcraft powders was ridiculously easy and getting the colour right was just like mixing paint colours.
+The only thing I'd say colour wise is that i would put a bit more of the green colouring in next time, as I don't think that the green shows up too much.
 I had initially attempted to use a piping bag to pie the chocolate in as I figured it would save time, but it ended up being too difficult to control on such a small scale, so the trusty paintbrush prevailed.
-When I finally took these chocolates out of the mould, I was genuinely elated with the final effect - though a slightly thicker layer of chocolate around the side would be better.
+When I finally took these chocolates out of the mould, I was genuinely elated with the final effect - though a slightly thicker layer of chocolate around the side would be better. |

 As for the filling, the dark chocolate ganache worked perfectly with the white chocolate.
 The popping candy was rather nice, but I was a little on the conservative side when adding it.
 I only used a small pinch, but really it needed a LOT more to truly pop.
 Out of all the chocolates, this is visually the show-stopper, and I must admit, I am rather proud of it.